docrostov/loatherContest/README.md

 <p align="center"> <img src="https://github.com/docrostov/loatherContest/assets/8014761/bf7b4bbc-963a-4dc1-acf1-75ef000198fd" /> </p>

 Artificial Intelligence has been in the news quite a lot lately, largely for bad and weird reasons.
 Everywhere you look, people are using ChatGPT and other generative large language models for bizarre and poorly-fit purposes.
 Automated tools are (badly) replacing the jobs of random people across the world.
 People just don’t like robots right now!
-With anti-robot sentiment on the rise, what better time to stir the embers of the proletariat with an anti-automation contest run by a server where half our users automate all their turns in pursuit of bacon-flavored capital?
+With anti-robot sentiment on the rise, what better time to stir the embers of the proletariat with an anti-automation contest run by [a Discord server](https://discord.gg/tbUCRT5) where half our users automate all their turns in pursuit of bacon-flavored capital?

-> **… OK, CONFUSING INTRO, WHAT’S THE GOAL HERE**
+> **… OK, DUDE, THAT WAS A WILDLY CONFUSING INTRO, WHAT’S THE ACTUAL GOAL HERE?**

-For this contest, we want the masses to defeat **[Autoscend](https://github.com/loathers/autoscend)**.
+For this contest, we want the masses to defeat [Autoscend](https://github.com/loathers/autoscend).
 For those who aren’t in-the-know, Autoscend is an automated ascension script coded by [Loathers](https://github.com/loathers/), the scripting consortium formerly known as LASS.
 Autoscend is, frankly, very good!
 It’s an amazing script that does a really admirable job of playing through paths and getting people rewards and karma.
 But this contest is about beating AI, so naturally, the goal of this contest is to beat Autoscend in the Fall 2023 challenge path.

 That’s right – your goal is to beat Autoscend.
 But this won’t be easy.
 To even up the playing field, we’re letting Autoscend use a pretty well stocked account.
 Autoscend will be run through the path by the hot piece of ASS known colloquially as chat mod [Kenny Kamakazi](http://forums.kingdomofloathing.com/vb/member.php?u=191620).
 And guess what, folks.
 Kenny has everything.
 Kenny owns every standard IOTM, every familiar, every perm… just, you know.
 Everything.
 Autoscend has it all at its disposal.

 However!
 That’s not the end of the line.
-There’s a lot of IOTM tricks that Autoscend doesn’t use, and a lot of little speedy routing things that Autoscend simply cannot do.
-At its core, Autoscend is made to finish ascensions, not finish them as fast as you can.
+Our robot overlords aren't getting gold stars in -every- path, after all.
+There’s a ton of tricky IOTM strategies that Autoscend doesn’t use, and a lot of little speedy routing things that Autoscend simply cannot do.
+At its core, Autoscend is made to finish ascensions, not necessarily finish them as fast as a clever speedrunner can.
 And it’s unlikely that Autoscend is going to make it to a 1-day softcore during this path, either, so that’s one way to beat the pants off of Autoscend – just ascend A Shrunken Adventurer Am I (known for the rest of this document as “SMOL”) in one day.
 Easy peasy.
 (OK, it’s not easy peasy.
-But it’s possible, people have already done it!)
+But it’s possible, [people have already done it](http://www.koldb.com/searchresults.php?type=normal&path=shrunk&event=ns13&evdir=after&rank=1&hilite=2338119#1) -- and folks completed 1-day softcore runs was BEFORE Asym dropped an IOTM that saves 20+ turns per day.)

 > **CAN YOU PUT WHAT WE NEED TO DO IN BULLETPOINT FORMAT?**

 Sure thing, buddy.

-- [ ] Ascend in SMOL (either Normal or Hardcore; both will have leaderboards)
+- [ ] Ascend in SMOL (either Normal or Hardcore; both will have leaderboards) before the end of the season
 - [ ] Put up a run that is faster by days or turns than Kenny’s autoscend runs
-- [ ] Submit your run log to Sweaty Bill via either ScotchLog or KOLMafioso
+- [ ] Submit your run log to our extremely sweaty data wrangler via either [ScotchLog](https://github.com/docrostov/ScotchLog) or [KOLMafioso](https://kolmafioso.app/).
+Our data collected is the KOL user and czar of garbage "sweaty bill" (#1515124); his discord handle is "sweatybill"

 And that’s it!